What Is an ETF?

-Exchange-traded funds, or ETFs, provide investors with the ease and safety of diversification while still allowing for all of the ordinary features of an equity.
+ETFs provide investors with the ease and safety of diversification while still allowing for all the ordinary features of equities.

-An ETF, put simply, is a security that tracks a basket of assets, a commodity, or an index — similar to a mutual fund, but which can be bought and sold throughout the day on an exchange, similar to a stock.
+Put simply, an ETF is a security that tracks a basket of assets, a commodity, or an index — similar to a mutual fund.
+But it can be bought and sold throughout the day on an exchange just like a stock.

-The first ETF traded in the United States in 1993, making it a relatively new form of investment.
+The first ETF was traded in the U.S. in 1993, making ETFs a relatively new form of investment.

-And though they track the movement of the assets or indexes they follow, the price is not determined by the Net Asset Value (NAV) at the end of the day as with a mutual fund.
-Instead, the value of a share in an ETF can go far beyond its underlying value as investors bid up the shares.
+And though they track the movements of the assets or indexes that they follow, the prices are not determined by the net asset values (NAVs) at the end of the day as with mutual funds.
+Instead, the values of shares in ETFs can go far beyond their underlying values as investors bid up the shares.

-That said, investors must remember the value also has the potential to move in the other direction, and therefore must be watched closely.
+That said, investors must remember that the values also have the potential to move in the other direction and, therefore, must be watched closely.

-Although ETFs are susceptible to market movements like stocks, they offer a number of benefits mutual funds don't.
-Here are some of these:
+Although ETFs are susceptible to market movements like stocks, they offer a number of benefits that mutual funds don’t.
+Here are some of those benefits:

-Tax Efficiency – Unlike a mutual fund that must pass along its capital gains to its shareholders, an ETF is usually taxed only when the shares themselves are sold.
-That tends to keep the ETF investor safe against unexpected capital gains at the end of a quarter.
+Tax Efficiency.
+Unlike a mutual fund that must pass along its capital gains to its shareholders, an ETF is usually taxed only when the shares themselves are sold.
+This tends to keep the ETF investor safe against unexpected capital gains at the end of a quarter.

-Lower Fees – ETFs are no-load funds.
-That means you won't be slapped with a redemption fee when you decide to close your position.
+Lower Fees.
+ETFs are no-load funds.
+This means that you won’t be slapped with a redemption fee when you decide to close your position.
 Moreover, ETFs typically have lower annual fees than traditional mutual funds.

-Liquidity – The exchange-traded structure of an ETF gives it much greater liquidity in the markets.
-That allows ETF investors to close their positions much faster than in a mutual fund, which must be liquidated at the end of the day.
+Liquidity.
+The exchange-traded structure of an ETF gives it much greater liquidity in the markets.
+This allows ETF investors to close their positions much faster than in mutual funds, which must be liquidated at the end of the day.

-No Minimum Investment – Diversification can be tough for new investors, especially if you're using a mutual fund.
-That's because traditional mutual funds frequently have a minimum investment of $2,500 or more.
-ETFs, on the other hand, carry no minimums, making for easier asset allocation.
+No Minimum Investment.
+Diversification can be tough for a new investor, especially if you’re using a mutual fund.
+This is because traditional mutual funds frequently have minimum investments of $2,500 or more.
+ETFs, on the other hand, carry no minimums, which makes for easier asset allocations.

 4 Rules for Successful ETF Investments

-The key to successful ETF investments isn't as easy as just merely loading them up onto your tray.
-Like stocks, the good ETFs swim along with the bad.
+The key to successful ETF investments isn’t as easy as just merely loading them onto your trays.
+Like stocks, the good ETFs swim alongside the bad.